11 Benefits Of Nutmeg, Side Effects, And Nutritional Profile

 What is a good substitute for nutmeg?

 Mace is the closest substitute for nutmeg.
 Mace is nothing but the outer membrane of the nutmeg seed before it is harvested, which is why it has a similar flavor.
+Also, when compared with nutmeg benefits, mace spice benefits are quite similar.

 How long does nutmeg high last?

 It can also lead to a high, often called ‘nutmeg high.’
 Nutmeg high has been reported to last for two days with symptoms similar to that of a hangover.
-Caution should be taken when operating heavy machinery or other activities like driving while under the influence of nutmeg because of its psychoactivei XSubstances that change the function of the nervous system and alter perception, mood, and behavior. nature.
+Caution should be taken when operating heavy machinery or other activities like driving while under the influence of nutmeg because of its psychoactivei Substances that change the function of the nervous system and alter perception, mood, and behavior. nature.

 Can you smoke nutmeg?